Novartis psoriasis drug tops J&J's Stelara in late-stage study

 European regulators gave the green light to the drug last month, while an advisory panel to the U.S. Food and Drug Administration unanimously recommended the use of the drug.

-Other drugmakers working on new treatments include Eli Lilly, AstraZeneca and Amgen.
+Other drugmakers working on new treatments include Eli Lilly , AstraZeneca and Amgen.
+(Reporting by Caroline Copley; Editing by Mark Potter)